Madelene/100-days-of-code/log.md

 helps with backwards compatibility.
 You can modify a class and implement a value constraint without changing too much of the code.
 - property() is a built-in function that creates and returns a property object.
+- Testing in python/shell

 **Thoughts:**
 - In this day and age, it is smart to think about these things!
+- Getting more used to testing in the python shell